ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 Other differences
 ----------------
 * Legacy allowes multiple addresses.
 But multiples not used in practice, so can just use 1st one for Legacy, use the only one for Modernise
-* Legacy has firstName and middleName,  vs Modernise has these merged into 1 as firstNames
+* Legacy has firstName and middleName,  vs Modernise has these merged into 1 as firstNames  -  ??
+TODO support BOTH formats, as legacy requires name to be split

 Trust Corporations
 ----------------------